Ab-Shakoor/ad-helpdesk-tasks/README.md

 <p align="center">
 <br />
-Viewed the computer object for the Windows 10 client and confirmed domain membership and basic system info:
+Viewed the computer object for the Windows 10 client and confirmed lastLogon, OS, and domain membership:
 <br/>

 <br/>